 “Metabolism” is a word that’s bandied around a lot.
 Some people claim they are fat because they have been cursed with a slow metabolism, while others are proud their metabolism is so fast.

-The metabolism is important.
-Everyone and his mother appears to know this.
+Everyone and their mother appears to know this.
 It’s an accepted fact, but the strange thing is, most of the people who are talking about the metabolism are not entirely sure what it is at all.

 That’s no disgrace.
 People talk about electricity all the time, but a lot of baffled looks ‘d meet you if you began asking them to explain the physics of electricity and describe how it does the things that it does.